The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 Cable row can be part of a weight loss program because it helps build lean muscle mass and increases overall calorie burn.

-But it’s important to combine strength training with a healthy diet and cardiovascular exercise to lose weight.
+However, combining strength training with a healthy diet and cardiovascular exercise is important to lose weight.

 Can cable row help improve grip strength?